alchemmist/pinglo/README.md

 ## Limitations

-- State is held in memory; restarting the daemon clears everything.
 - The shell hook example tracks a single active command per session; extending it to multiple concurrent commands requires additional bookkeeping.